darklilium/FigurasGeometricas/README.md

-## Figuras Geometricas
+# Figuras Geometricas

-# Website that allows you to calculate the perimeter and area for : circle, square and triangle.
+## _Website that allows you to calculate the perimeter and area of: circle, triangle and square_

+### Features
-# Prototype in Figma
+- Prototype made in Figma
-# Responsive
+- Responsive
+- ✨Magical✨
-# Vanilla JS
+- Super Vanilla JS